HonkalaJenni/hello-world/README.md

 Hey!

 Not sure what to put here.
-I enjoy coding and stuff I guess.
+I enjoy programming and stuff I guess.